 You know how the saying goes: Sometimes the journey is the destination.
 Trains are the ideal way to discover the dramatic scenery of the Alps—just sit back, relax and watch the ever-changing landscape from the comfort of your seat.
 What you see along the way is as much a part of the holiday as arriving at the destination.

 Check out our suggestions for the most scenic railway journeys in the Alps...

 This narrow-gauge train takes you on an impressive 180-mile journey from Zermatt to St. Moritz in Switzerland, or reverse, in seven hours.
-Just sit back and watch the spectacular mountain scenery unfold.
-The Glacier Express passes through the heart of the Swiss Alps—lush meadows, mountain streams, craggy cliff faces, picturesque villages, vineyards and lakes.
+Watch the spectacular mountain scenery unfold as the Glacier Express passes through the heart of the Swiss Alps— with lush meadows, mountain streams, craggy cliff faces, picturesque villages, vineyards and lakes.
 The train climbs up to the Oberalp pass at a height of 2,033 meters.

 "The Glacier Express is the slowest express train in the world and takes you across Switzerland's untouched mountain landscapes, deep gorges and valleys," Julie Melet from Switzerland Tourism said.
 "The entire journey crosses 291 bridges and passes through 91 tunnels."

 The train makes various stops along the way and you can join or leave the trip wherever you like.
 The most-impressive stretch is the high-mountain pass between Disentis and Brig (three hours) which can be done instead of the entire seven-hour journey.

 Enjoy a three-course menu in the dining car; a reservation is always necessary.
 For a taste of locally-cured meats and cheeses, order the Farmer's Special.
 All trains also have a Railbar serving snacks and drinks.